herrbischoff/awesome-macos-command-line/README.md

 ```
 ### APFS

-Available since High Sierra.
+Available since macOS 10.13 (High Sierra).
 There is no central utility and usage is inconsistent as most functionality is rolled into `tmutil`.

 #### Convert Volume from HFS+ to APFS
 ```sh